-Awan et al. [2] also address the problem of gathering uniform samples from peer-to-peer networks.
-They examine several techniques, including the Metropolis-Hastings method, but only evaluate the techniques over static powerlaw graphs.
-Their formulation of the Metropolis-Hastings method, as well as the Random Weight Distribution method which they advocate, require special underlying support from the peer-to-peer application.
-We implement Metropolis-Hastings in such a way that it relies only on being able to discover a peer's neighbors, a simple primitive operation commonly found in existing peer-to-peer networks, and introduce backtracking to cope with departed peers.
-We also conduct a much more extensive evaluation of the proposed MRWB method.
-In particular, we generalize our formulation reported in [40] by evaluating MRWB over dynamically changing graphs with a variety of topological properties.
+Two papers that are closely related to our random walk-based sampling approach are by Awan et al. [9] and Bar-Yossef and Gurevich [10].
+While the former also address the problem of gathering uniform samples from peer-to-peer networks, the latter are concerned with uniform sampling from a search engine's index.
+Both works examine several random walk techniques, including the Metropolis-Hastings method, but assume an underlying graph structure that is not dynamically changing.
+In addition to evaluating their techniques empirically for static power-law graphs, the approach proposed by Awan et al. [9] also requires special underlying support from the peerto-peer application.
+In contrast, we implement the Metropolis- Hastings method in such a way that it relies only on the ability to discover a peer's neighbors, a simple primitive operation commonly found in existing peer-to-peer networks.
+Moreover, we introduce backtracking to cope with departed peers and conduct a much more extensive evaluation of the proposed MRWB method.
+Specifically, we generalize our formulation reported in [11] by evaluating MRWB over dynamically changing graphs with a variety of topological properties.
 We also perform empirical validations over an actual P2P network.